 Tracing paper installation

 Words are minimal acts.
 They are sustained by negative space and breath.
-Even with this fragility, words create the world.
+Even with this fragility, words create our world.

-The instructions are simple: approach the crystals in the columns and, using your own breath, blow two or three times, reveal the writing that lies invisible on the glass.
+The instructions are simple: approach the crystals in the columns and, using your own breath, blow two or three times to reveal the writing that lies invisible on the glass.

 We cannot guarantee its perfection or clarity.
-The fragility of the infra-thin depends on light, weather, and accessibility.
+The fragility of the inframince depends on light, weather, and accessibility.

 It is something uncontrollable and almost imperceptible; like a word that vanishes the moment it is spoken.